ray-project/ray/doc/source/data/transforming-datastreams.rst

 User-defined functions (UDFs) are routines that apply on one row (e.g.
 :meth:`.map() <ray.data.Datastream.map>`) or a batch of rows (e.g.
-:meth:`.map_batches() <ray.data.Datastream.map_batches>`) of a dataset.
+:meth:`.map_batches() <ray.data.Datastream.map_batches>`) of a datastream.
 UDFs let you express your customized business logic in transformations.
-Here we will focus on :meth:`.map_batches() <ray.data.Datastream.map_batches>` as it's the primary mapping API in Datasets.
+Here we will focus on :meth:`.map_batches() <ray.data.Datastream.map_batches>` as it's the primary mapping API in Datastreams.

 Here are the basics that you need to know about UDFs:

 * A UDF can be either a function, a generator, or if using the :ref:`actor compute strategy <transform_datastreams_compute_strategy>`, a :ref:`callable class <transform_datastreams_callable_classes>`.
 * Select the UDF input :ref:`batch format <transform_datastreams_batch_formats>` using the ``batch_format`` argument.
-* The UDF output type determines the Dataset schema of the transformation result.
+* The UDF output type determines the Datastream schema of the transformation result.

 .. _transform_datastreams_callable_classes: